homerclassic/exocore/_daily/Notes on Bonkler City.md

 Bonkler City is 3000 Years ahead of the North

+Bonkler City is federally funded

+Bonkler City is Miladycraft's Dubai

 Bonkler City The Ten Thousand Year Great Expansion Five Guys Burger and Fries One McDonalds Floating Highway

-Will you visit Bonkler City one day

-Bonkler City needs slave labour

-Bonkler City is quite beautiful, but there’s lot of crime…

-BONKLER CITY IS SO BEAUTIFUL

-Bonkler City.
-Um is the Mayor and Sole Founder of Bonkler City.
+I have acquired a boat to sail the seas in search of Bonkler City

+The only way to Bonkler City is by believing in yourself and staying true.
+The only way to Bonkler City is by closing your eyes and affirming that everything will be alright in the end.

+No bad West Practice Bonkler City.
+Eastern Family value Location

 Bonkler City is the premiere spot for Serious Miladycraft Builders, Thinkers, and Philosophers.
-Bunkler City Ratio.
+Bonkler City Ratio.
 Bunkler City Maglev Trains.
 Bunkler City 3km Sewer System.
-The only way to Bonkler City is by believing in yourself and staying true.
-The only way to Bonkler City is by closing your eyes and affirming that everything will be alright in the end.

 meowing in Bonkler City rn